The 5-Minute Berry Quinoa Breakfast Bowl That Actually Keeps You Full

 Ingredients

-• 1/2 cup mixed fresh berries such as blueberries, raspberries, sliced strawberries
+• 1/2 cup (75 g) mixed fresh berries blueberries, raspberries, strawberries

 Instructions